menzascripting/Mnet/README.md

     # sample script to report Loopback0 address on cisco devices
     #
     #   demonstrates typical use of all major Mnet modules
-    #   refer to individual Mnet modules for additional info
+    #   refer to perldoc for various Mnet modules for complete api info
     #
     #   use --help to list all options, or --help <option>
     #   use --device <address> to connect to device with logging